ashraffyi/Data-Engineering-Capstone-Project/README.md

  - [Amazon Redshift](https://aws.amazon.com/redshift/): The most popular and fastest cloud data warehouse
  - [AWS Data Exchange](https://aws.amazon.com/data-exchange/): makes it easy to find, subscribe to, and use third-party data in the cloud.
 Qualified data providers include category-leading brands such as Reuters, who curate data from over 2.2 million unique news stories per year in multiple languages; Change Healthcare, who process and anonymize more than 14 billion healthcare transactions and $1 trillion in claims annually; Dun & Bradstreet, who maintain a database of more than 330 million global business records; and Foursquare, whose location data is derived from 220 million unique consumers and includes more than 60 million global commercial venues

-Hear are the summary of the steps we will take to ETL the data into redshift:

-- AWS CloudFormation to setup our infrastructure.
-- AWS CodePipeline to bring in data from [JHU COVID-19 git repo](https://github.com/CSSEGISandData/COVID-19)
-- AWS Data Exchange to subcribe to [USA Hospital Beds - COVID-19 | Definitive Healthcare](https://console.aws.amazon.com/dataexchange/home?region=us-east-1#/subscriptions/prod-ydzs6f2cju6qc).
-- We will use Apache Airflow DAGs to select data for US only, marge the data into one table and move data from S3 to redshift

 ### Prerequisites

 #### IAM user: